infoplasma/svc_pool_migrator/README.md

 ## POOL MIGRATION COMMAND GENERATOR

 #### 0. _Installation_
-Download then extract the zip in to a folder of your chocie (about 25 MB of space required)
+Download then extract the zip in to a folder of your chocie (password protected, about 25 MB of space required)
 ***
 #### 1. _Get the pool list_
 This step is only needed if the pools have been modified.
 You can skip to step 2 otherwise.